Quietly changing the world, one book at a time.

 (Even though we prefer paper.
 Call us old-fashioned like that.)

 We have nothing but respect for NetGalley.
 They love books.
-We love books.
+We do too.

-Still...in a world of multibillion-dollar publishing conglomerates, we plebeians need to stay scrappy.
+Still, in a world of multibillion-dollar publishing conglomerates and corporate sales funnels, the common reader needs to stay scrappy.

 So here we are.
 The original booktroverts.
 Hollering into the deep space of books.